Douglas J. Moo

-Douglas J. Moo (born March 15, 1950) is a Reformed New Testament scholar who, after teaching for more than twenty years at Trinity Evangelical Divinity School in Illinois, has served as Blanchard Professor of New Testament at the Wheaton College Graduate School since 2000.
+Douglas J. Moo (born March 15, 1950) is a Calvinistic New Testament scholar.
+He taught for 23 years at Trinity Evangelical Divinity School in Illinois, served as Blanchard Professor of New Testament at the Wheaton College Graduate School from 2000 until his retirement in 2023.
 He received his Ph.D. at the University of St. Andrews, in St. Andrews, Scotland.

 Moo has published several theological works and commentaries on the Bible; notable among them are An Introduction to the New Testament (with D.A.
 Carson and Leon Morris) and The Epistle to the Romans (part of the New International Commentary on the New Testament series).
 His current research interests are Romans, Pauline theology (and exegesis) and environmental theology.
-He has been a member of the translation committee that produced the NIV and TNIV since 1996, and is its current Chair.
+He has been a member of the translation committee that produced the NIV and TNIV since 1996.
+He was the Chair in 2014.
 He previously edited Trinity Journal.

 In 2014, a Festschrift was published in his honour.
 Studies in the Pauline Epistles: Essays in Honor of Douglas J. Moo included contributions from G. K. Beale, Craig Blomberg, James Dunn, Grant R. Osborne, Thomas R. Schreiner, and N. T. Wright.

+He is married to Jenny and they have five children.